Ceramic capacitor: Mechanical susceptibility

+Ceramics are brittle, and MLCC chips surface-mount soldered to a circuit board are often vulnerable to cracking from thermal expansion or mechanical stresses like depanelization, more so than leaded through-hole components.

+The cracks can come from automated machine assembly line, or from high current in the circuit.

-Ceramics are brittle, and MLCC chips surface-mount soldered to a circuit board are often vulnerable to cracking from thermal expansion or mechanical stresses, more so than leaded through-hole components.
-Vibration and shock forces on the circuit board are more or less transmitted undampened to the MLCC and its solder joints; excessive force may cause the capacitor to crack.
+Vibration and shock forces on the circuit board are more or less transmitted undampened to the MLCC and its solder joints; excessive force may cause the capacitor to crack (flex crack).
 Excess solder in the joints are undesirable as they may magnify the forces that the capacitor is subject to.

-The capability of MLCC chips to withstand mechanical stress is tested by a so-called substrate bending test, where a PCB with a soldered MLCC is bent by a punch by 1 to 3mm.
+The capability of MLCC chips to withstand mechanical stress is tested by a so-called substrate bending test, where a PCB with a soldered MLCC is bent by a punch by 1 to 3 mm.
 Failure occurs if the MLCC becomes a short-circuit or significantly changes in capacitance.

 Bending strengths of MLCC chips differ by the ceramic material, the size of the chip, and the physical construction of the capacitors.
-Without special mitigation, NP0/C0G class 1 ceramic MLCC chips reach a typical bending strength of 2mm while larger types of X7R, Y5V class 2 ceramic chips achieved only a bending strength of approximately 1mm.
+Without special mitigation, NP0/C0G class 1 ceramic MLCC chips reach a typical bending strength of 2 mm while larger types of X7R, Y5V class 2 ceramic chips achieved only a bending strength of approximately 1 mm.
 Smaller chips, such as the size of 0402, reached in all types of ceramics larger bending strength values.

 With special design features, particularly at the electrodes and terminations, the bending strength can be improved.
 For example, an internal short circuit arises by the contact of two electrodes with opposite polarity, which will be produced at the break of the ceramic in the region of the terminations.
 This can be prevented when the overlap surfaces of the electrodes are reduced.
 This is achieved e.g. by an "Open Mode Design" (OMD).
 Here a break in the region of the terminations only reduce the capacitance value a little bit (AVX, KEMET).

 With a similar construction called "Floating Electrode Design" (FED) or "Multi-layer Serial Capacitors" (MLSC), also, only capacitance reduction results if parts of the capacitor body break.
 This construction works with floating electrodes without any conductive connection to the termination.
 A break doesn't lead to a short, only to capacitance reduction.

 However, both structures lead to larger designs with respect to a standard MLCC version with the same capacitance value.

 The same volume with respect to standard MLCCs is achieved by the introduction of a flexible intermediate layer of a conductive polymer between the electrodes and the termination called "Flexible Terminations" (FT-Cap) or "Soft Terminations".
 In this construction, the rigid metallic soldering connection can move against the flexible polymer layer, and thus can absorb the bending forces, without resulting in a break in the ceramic.

+Some automotive capacitors are specified to adhere to AEC-Q200 and/or VW 80808.